protawn/synaps/CONTRIBUTING.md

 # Contributing to SynapsJS
-Thanks for checking out SynapsJS, a tiny reactive DOM micro-engine built by Protawn.
-If you’re here because you want to contribute, improve something, or just poke around the internals, that’s awesome.
-I appreciate it more than you know.
+SynapsJS is a tiny reactive DOM micro-engine built by Protawn.
+If you’re here because you want to contribute, improve something, or explore the internals, that’s genuinely appreciated.
+SynapsJS exists to help developers build clean, reactive interfaces without the weight of a framework — and contributions that strengthen that mission are always welcome.

-A quick heads-up though:

-I’m busy.
-My attention is divided.
-My schedule looks like a Jenga tower made of sticky notes.
-So while I genuinely welcome contributions, my involvement will be on a best-effort, when-I-can-and-when-I-feel-like-it basis.

-If you’re ok with that, we’ll get along great.
+That said, SynapsJS is intentionally small, intentionally simple, and intentionally maintained with realistic expectations.
+Contributions are reviewed on a best-effort basis.

 ## Project Philosophy
-SynapsJS follows a simple vibe:
+Every contribution must align with the core SynapsJS philosophy:

 - Maximum power, minimum footprint
 - Zero magic, zero ceremony
 - Readable, predictable code
 - Approachable for newcomers
-- Useful for advanced devs
+- Useful for advanced developers
-- Maintained with realistic expectations

-If your contribution aligns with this philosophy, I'll appreciate it.
+- True separation of concerns
+- No templates, no directives, no components, no virtual DOM
+- JavaScript stays imperative, HTML stays declarative

+If a change adds weight, complexity, or framework-style behavior, it will not be accepted.

 ## Reporting Bugs
-If you find a bug, feel free to open an issue using the Bug Report template.

-Please include:
+Bug reports are welcome.
+When opening an issue, include:

 - What happened
 - What you expected
-- How to reproduce it
+- Steps to reproduce
-- A small example
+- A minimal example
 - Browser/environment details

-I may not respond immediately, but I do read everything eventually — usually with coffee.
+All issues are read.
+Responses may not be immediate, but nothing is ignored.

 ## Requesting Features
 Feature requests are welcome, but SynapsJS is intentionally tiny.

-Good requests:
+Good feature requests:

-- Make things simpler
+- Make the engine simpler
-- Keep things lightweight
-- Don’t turn SynapsJS into a full framework
+- Improve clarity
+- Reduce boilerplate
+- Strengthen separation of concerns
 - Fit the “micro-engine” philosophy

-I may not implement every idea, but I appreciate thoughtful suggestions.
+Requests that push SynapsJS toward framework territory will be declined.

 ## Contributing Code
 If you want to submit code:

-1. Fork the repo
+1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Update docs if needed
+4. Update documentation if needed
 5. Open a pull request

 **Guidelines:**